Taiwrash/kgh/deployments/examples/README.md

 ### Complete Application Examples

 #### 4. **homepage-dashboard.yaml** 📊
-**Operations Dashboard - Centralized Observability**
+**Homepage - Application Dashboard for your Homelab**

-[Homepage](https://gethomepage.dev/) is a highly customizable ops dashboard with 100+ integrations.
+[Homepage](https://gethomepage.dev/) is a highly customizable dashboard with 100+ service integrations.

 Includes:
 - ✅ ServiceAccount with RBAC permissions
 - ✅ ConfigMap with customizable dashboard settings
 - ✅ Kubernetes cluster monitoring widgets
-- ✅ Service bookmarks and critical services
+- ✅ Service bookmarks and custom services
 - ✅ Resource usage and metrics widgets
 - ✅ Deployment with health checks
 - ✅ ClusterIP service and Ingress